How to Clean Sticky Tree Sap Off Your Car Glass

 Reduced Driving Visibility

-Tree sap creates blurry smears and glare on your windscreen, especially during sunrise, sunset, rain, or night driving.
-Even small sap spots can distort visibility once wipers spread the residue across the glass.
+Tree sap creates blurry smears and unwanted glare on your windscreen, especially during sunrise, sunset, rain, or night driving conditions.
+Even small sap spots can quickly reduce visibility once the wiper blades spread the sticky residue across the glass surface.
+Delayed cleaning may make the windscreen harder to see through clearly, increasing distraction and reducing overall driving safety.

 Windscreen Damage Risks